lanceman2/Quickstream_dev/README.md

 It's not functional yet.
 Currently it's got most of directory structure laid out, build system, and components figured out.
 The thing of interest now for you may be this README.md file.
+Current development is on Debian 9 and Ubuntu 18.04 systems.

 ## Building and Installing with GNU Autotools